afgodwin/ENGRI1120-Fall-2024/chapter-1-dir/introduction.md

 In actuality, steady-state is a mathematical construct that is often only approximated by real systems.
 However, steady-state is a useful abstraction (or limiting case) to consider when designing a chemical manufacturing process.

+#### Example:
+* [Dynamic and Steady-State Stuff Balance example](https://htmlview.glitch.me/?https://github.com/varnerlab/ENGRI-1120-IntroToChemE-Example-Notebooks/blob/main/notebooks-pluto/html/ENGRI-1120-StuffBalanceDynamics.jl.html).
+This example illustrates the solution of the balance equation that describes the volume of a inert liquid in a storage tank.

 ### Coupled Systems of Stuff Balances